 All counties work in partnership with the NC Department of Health and Human Services to provide for Heating and Air Conditioning Repair and Replacement Program, or HARRP.
 This is a tool that provides inspection as well as the replacement of heating and/or air conditioning systems of income qualified families, with a focus on the elderly or disabled.
 The main goal is to increase energy efficiency and ensure the good health and safety of a home’s occupants.

 Similar to above is Weatherization.
 This is another state and federal government assistance program that is available in both Chatham County and Orange.
 It will improve the level of energy efficiency in the homes of low-income landlords (with tenants) and homeowners by providing free energy-efficient alterations and repairs to keep homes warm in winter, cool in summer, and safe year-round.
 Such measures to the home reduce energy usage and lower a families utility bills.

 In order to be eligible for WAP, the household in the community action agencies service area must have an income below 200 percent of the Federal Government approved Poverty Level or there must be at least one household member receiving cash assistance under SSI or TANF.

-The Orange-Chatham County Community Action Weatherization process begins with services being delivered to single-family homes, mobile units, multi-family dwellings, and condos.
+The Central Piedmont Community Action Weatherization process begins with services being delivered to single-family homes, mobile units, multi-family dwellings, and condos.
 The updates can include Installing Insulation (attics, walls, and floors), Sealing and Insulating Ducts, Sealing Air Leaks, the Tuning and Repairing Heating and Cooling Systems, and much more.

 All classes and sessions Program services are determined according to the specific development needs of each child.
 Head Start works to develop social and learning skills by providing high quality education.
 It also coordinates mental health services; family case management; nutrition education; and can serve the child free meals too.